IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 Note that the endpoint and SDK API above may return optout status if the DII (Directly Identifiable Information) you are generating token for has opted out of UID2.
 You should save this information and should not call token generation endpoint for this DII again.

-You will need to pass this into the mobile app in the Configure the UID2 Mobile SDK for your mobile application section below.
+You will need to pass this into the mobile app in the Configure the UID2 Mobile SDK for your mobile app section below.

-Note: that for security reasons, API key and secret used in token generation must be called server-side and cannot be stored inside the mobile applications.
+Note: that for security reasons, API key and secret used in token generation must be called server-side and cannot be stored inside the mobile apps.

 ## Server-Side Token Refresh

-Token Refresh are automatically enabled inside the UID2 Mobile SDKs and is not required to be done explicitly on the server side.
+Token refresh is automatically enabled inside the UID2 mobile SDKs; you don't need to manage it explicitly on the server side.

-You may decide to do server-side token refresh if you want to keep your changes in the mobile applications as simple as possible.
+You might decide to do server-side token refresh if you want to keep your changes in the mobile apps as simple as possible.

-However, should you decide you want to do it on the server side and not client/mobile side, you can do so using one of the following:
+However, if you decide you want to do it on the server side and not client/mobile side, you can do so using one of the following:

 Call the POST /token/refresh endpoint.

 Utilize one of the server-side SDKs’ UID2 Publisher Client classes that simplifies such request into a single method call.
 Please refer to the Publisher Server-Only Integration section of the UID2 SDK for Java or UID2 SDK for Python for instructions

- and pass the newly refreshed Identity to the mobile application by following the rest of this guide below.
+ and pass the newly refreshed Identity to the mobile app by following the rest of this guide below.

-## Add UID2 Mobile SDK into Your Mobile Application
+## Add UID2 Mobile SDK into Your Mobile App

 For installation instructions, please see the UID2 SDK for Android Reference Guide and iOS Reference Guide.

 Follow the UID2 SDK documentation to:

-Add the pre-built UID2 SDK for Android libraries into your mobile application here.
+Add the pre-built UID2 SDK for Android libraries into your mobile app here.

-Learn how to instantiate the UID2Manager instance in your Android application here.
+Learn how to instantiate the UID2Manager instance in your Android app here.
 For iOS, refer to the Usage Guidelines.